 How Child Custody Is Determined in Oregon

 When two parents decide to get a divorce, all decisions regarding child custody and parenting time must be made in the child's best interests.
-McKinley Irvin is a Portland premier family law firm and our attorneys are intimately familiar with this state's child custody laws as well as custody laws in Washington.
+McKinley Irvin is a Portland premier family law firm and our attorneys are intimately familiar with this state's child custody laws as well as custody laws in Washington, including those involving child relocation.
 Our attorneys know what a family law judge will look for when deciding a child custody case; we can fight to ensure that your child's best interests are met.

 Types of Custody Arrangements

 There are two types of custody: legal and physical.
 Legal custody refers to the legal responsibility of raising a child and the authority to make decisions regarding the child’s health and upbringing.
 Physical custody, on the other hand, refers to with whom the child lives.
 Both types of custody may be classified as either sole or joint.

 Sole legal custody means that only one parent has the authority to make important decisions for the child, while joint legal custody means that both parents have to make all or most decisions about the child together.
 Likewise, sole physical custody means that the child is only permitted to live with the custodial parent, while joint physical custody means that the child will alternate between both parents’ homes.

 In Oregon, the courts will typically grant sole legal and physical custody to one parent and parenting time to the other parent, unless both parents can agree to a joint custody arrangement.